fatal-fruit/auction/x/README.md

   - Bid
     - For certain auction types like `ReserveAuction`, if a bid is submitted within the `ExtensionDuration`, the auction `Duration` will be extended by the preset `DurationAmount`
 - Execute Auction
-  - Every auction has a custom execution strategy that specifies how to settle assets betweent the Auctioneer and winner
+  - Every auction has a custom execution strategy that specifies how to settle assets between the Auctioneer and winner

 ### Endblock
 - Process Auction Queues